Chelva: Local festivals

 San Antón: 17 January.
 On the closest weekend to this date people in Chelva make big fires to get the higher amount of "jewels" (live chickens).
 During this weekend the town also hosts an international oral storytelling festival: Cuentantón.

 Holy Week.
-During the Holy week, apart from regular religious celebrations, Chelva celebrates a very special tradition: The first Sunday of Easter, after the procession of the Encuentro, thousands of "aleluyas" are thrown from the top of the church.
+During the Holy week, apart from regular religious celebrations, Chelva celebrates a special tradition: The first Sunday of Easter, after the procession of the Encuentro, thousands of "aleluyas" are thrown from the top of the church.
 These little pieces of paper are blessed and have religious inscriptions.
 People fight to get them because, according to tradition, they bring luck to those who manage to put them behind doors and windows forming a cross.

 May fiesta: 30 April.
 Typical manifestation of traditional folklore.
 Accompanied by a group of musicians, people go around the city singing "Mayos".
 These are funny lines that, formerly, boys used to sing to girls in order to seduce them.

 Youth week: July.
 During the week there are many activities, but the most important is the paella competition.
 On Friday night the townsfolk gather at the Plaza Mayor and compete to make the best paella.
 After the competition, a band stays in the square, performing the rest of the evening.

 Our Lady of Remedio: August.
 A whole week full of activities, processions, and different bands playing every night.
 The festival also includes sports competitions like indoor football, marathon, chess, and fishing.
 There are also fireworks.